Vehicle Ownership - Polestar

 If you are wondering what is likely to go wrong on your next MOT, check out CarGuide.co.uk.
 Car Guide is powered by a machine learning platform which analysed over 900m+ data points to predict what parts will go wrong next — helping you plan for what’s further down the road.
 It will also show you upcoming repairs and servicing costs.

-How is an all-inclusive subscription from Wagonex any different?
+How is a subscription from Wagonex any different?

-We built Wagonex as a solution to these painful recurring running costs, we believe running a car should be simple, that's why Wagonex includes all the parts of car ownership that slow you down into an all-inclusive subscription.
+We built Wagonex as a solution to these painful recurring running costs, we believe running a car should be simple, that's why Wagonex includes all the parts of car ownership that slow you down into a subscription.

 You find the car you want on our marketplace, pay a small, refundable deposit at the beginning of the subscription period, and then everything else gets rolled into simple monthly payments.